volcano/volcano/README.md

 	$ php oil r statistics

 #### API
-For API development and testing, you'll want to first create a seller (see "Usage" below) and then create an API key via the Settings tab in the control panel.
+For API [development and testing](https://github.com/volcano/billing/wiki/API), you'll want to first create a seller (see "Usage" below) and then create an API key via the control panel Settings page.

 Next, copy the new seller API key and add it to `fuel/app/config/development/api.php` so that you don't have to specify the api_key param when testing locally.